-The Cavanagh Heart Center at Banner Good Samaritan Medical Center in Phoenix, Ariz., is a national pioneer in improving the lives of congestive heart failure patients.
+The Cavanagh Heart Center at Banner – University Medical Center Phoenix in Arizona is a national pioneer in improving the lives of congestive heart failure patients.

-We are located at Banner Good Samaritan Medical Center, named one of America’s Best Hospitals for “Heart & Heart Surgery” by U.S. News & World Report for 12 years.
+We are located at Banner – University Medical Center Phoenix, named one of America’s Best Hospitals for “Heart & Heart Surgery” by U.S. News & World Report for more than a decade.

 Cavanagh Heart Center is nationally recognized as a Heart Failure Center by the Healthcare Accreditation Colloquium.

 When a person has congestive heart failure, their heart fills with fluid and can no longer pump blood efficiently.
 This creates a backup of fluid usually in the lungs, abdomen and legs.

 Heart failure symptoms can range from mild shortness of breath and swelling in the feet and ankles to severe congestion and inability to exercise.